AlexaWu/Python---Databases-and-Web-Data/README.md

-# :books: Python projects: Access Web Data & Database with SQLite
+## :books: Python projects: Access Web Data & Database with SQLite

-### Using Python to Access Web Data
+## Using Python to Access Web Data

+Summary & Key Skills

+- Use regular expressions to extract data from strings
+- Understand the protocols web browsers use to retrieve documents and web apps
+- Retrieve data from websites and APIs using Python
+- Work with Json and XML (eXtensible Markup Language) data

+`Json`   `Xml`   `Python Programming`   `Web Scraping`

 [Extracting Data With Regular Expressions](https://github.com/AlexaWu/Python/blob/main/Using%20Python%20to%20Access%20Web%20Data.md#extracting-data-with-regular-expressions)\
 [Understanding the Request / Response Cycle](https://github.com/AlexaWu/Python/blob/main/Using%20Python%20to%20Access%20Web%20Data.md#understanding-the-request--response-cycle)\